Charlie Munger

 "Driving the rich people out is pretty dumb if you're a state or a city.
 They keep your hospitals busy, they don't burden your schools or your prisons — who wouldn't want rich people?"

-Bad behavior in finance, the GFC, and why he stays far from the money-printing whirlpool
+Bad behavior in finance, the GFC, and staying far from the whirlpool

-▶ 6m 40sMunger calls the behavior of the mortgage and banking industry in the lead-up to the financial crisis obscene practically everywhere — lying, cheating, and delusional assumptions that he compares to adulterating baby food.
+▶ 4m 40sMunger calls the behavior of the mortgage and banking industry in the lead-up to the financial crisis obscene — lying, cheating, and delusional assumptions that he compares to adulterating baby food.
 He believes the perpetrators deserved harsher consequences and agrees with Elizabeth Warren on this point, despite disagreeing with her on almost everything else.
-On the ongoing monetary risk: both parties prefer to believe money printing has no consequences.
-Munger's rule for navigating truly dangerous things is to stay a long way away — not to see how close you can come without being consumed.
-QE worked so far, but all human successes are successes so far.
-Whether Japan can simply keep doubling its national debt, he genuinely does not know — and distrusts anyone who claims to.
+On the ongoing monetary risk: both parties prefer to believe money printing has no consequences, but Munger points to the Roman Empire and Weimar Republic as warnings.
+His personal rule for navigating truly dangerous things is not to see how close you can come without being consumed — but to stay a long way away.
+He would rather rubberneck at the whirlpool from a distance than try to run the rapids.

 "If God were just, there would have been more penalties.
 They were bailed out because the country had to do it — but it never should have been allowed to run that disgusting lying and cheating and delusional assumptions."